- 01. Where Can You Find the Best Books for Beginner Pianists?

 Can You Learn to Play Piano with Books Alone?

-The pleasure gained from playing and learning to play should always be the primary goal of your piano lessons, no matter how they're done.
+No matter how you approach your piano-playing, have fun with it!
+The pleasure gained from playing and learning to play should always be the primary goal of your piano lessons.